 How to bootstrap your startup

-There are lots of ways to come up with your own business funding.
+There are quite a few bootstrapping methods to come up with your own business funding.
 However, here are some foundational steps every business should take.

 Step 1: Know what stage you’re in